 - Initial set up costs can be higher than analog

 - More storage space needed

 IP cameras are a definite step up from analog in terms of image quality.
 The IP stands for ‘Internet Protocol,’ which sums up how these cameras work.
 IP cameras rely on an Ethernet cable to connect the camera to the local network and transmit data.

 Another perk of IP cameras is that they can be monitored remotely far more easily.
 Because they connect to the local network, it’s simple to share the images and access them even when you’re off-site.

 The biggest challenges with IP cameras relate to transmitting the data and storage capacity.
 Because the image quality is much higher than analog cameras, IP cameras need substantial bandwidth to successfully transmit the data they’re capturing.
 You’ll want to do some research ahead of time to ensure that you’ve got more than enough bandwidth to handle the new influx of data without interrupting your other functions and services.

 IP cameras also require a plan for storing the images they capture.
 High-quality images take up a lot of storage space, so you’ll either need plenty of hard drive space.

 IP cameras are quickly becoming comparable to analog cameras in price, but the image quality remains much higher.
 If you are installing a new surveillance camera security system, IP cameras will get you a lot more bang for your buck!

-Hopefully this article has helped clarify the pros and cons to each of the different types of security cameras.
+Hopefully, this article has helped clarify the pros and cons of each of the different types of security cameras.
 Keep in mind that you’re not limited to only one type of camera in your security system.
 Hybrid systems that utilize both analog and IP cameras are available and can be tailored to provide your business with a comprehensive security system.

 Getting a surveillance camera system is a big step towards increasing the security of your business, and it’s vital to have the right tools for the job.
 We recommend talking to a professional installation company to ensure that you have a system that meets your needs and is installed correctly.